perappu/perappu-blog-11ty/content/posts/lorekeeper-sysadmin-quest.md

 Next, you need to set up the access application.
 This is what does the actual securing — adds the “login” page in front of your website.

-First, create a new application here:
+1. First, create a new application here:

 ![sysadmin-quest-cloudflare-add-application](/img/sysadmin-quest-cloudflare-add-application.png)

-Select "Self-Hosted", then fill out this section for "Configure Application".
+2. Select "Self-Hosted", then fill out this section for "Configure Application".
 Everything else can be left as default.

 ![picture showing "any name" for application configuration and "your domain" for subdomain](/img/sysadmin-quest-cloudflare-app-config.png)

-You'll be presented with the "Add policies" screen.
+3. You'll be presented with the "Add policies" screen.
 You can name your policy anything you'd like, and then select "Allow".
-Notably, we'll want to scroll down to "add additional rules".
+Notably, we'll want to scroll down to "add additional rules".<br>
   This is what I consider the most straightforward setup, that isn't reliant on authentication via other websites:

 ![alt text](/img/sysadmin-quest-cloudflare-allow-policy.png)

-Create your application, then go back to the Policies tab and select "Add a policy".
+4. Create your application, then go back to the Policies tab and select "Add a policy".

-We want to create a second policy for our application, set as "Bypass" instead of "Allow".
+5. We want to create a second policy for our application, set as "Bypass" instead of "Allow". <br>
    Enter in the IP of your website, and any other IPs that your applications may need.
 (For example, I had a git forge behind a Cloudflare tunnel, and I needed to add GitHub's IPs to bypass the block.)

 ![alt text](/img/sysadmin-quest-cloudflare-bypass-policy.png)

-Finally, we want a third policy for our application.
+6. Finally, we want a third policy for our application.
 This one will be "Block", and the additional rules will be "Everyone".
 Like so:

 ![alt text](/img/sysadmin-quest-cloudflare-block-policy.png)